liberland/laws/drafting/drafts/misdemeanor-law.md

 #### Article 1: Definition of Delict

-A delict is defined as either:
+1. A delict is defined as either:

    a) An action that breaches the Non-Aggression Principle, leading to identifiable harm to another person, or, in exceptional cases,

    b) An action that significantly violates established laws, irrespective of whether the victim is easily identifiable.

 2. Any individual, whether they are permanently or temporarily under the jurisdiction of Liberland, is responsible for the delicts they commit.
 If found guilty, they are obligated to make restitution to the victims and will be subject to penalties as outlined in this law to deter future delictual behavior.

 #### Article 2: Perpetration of a Delict

-1. An individual is considered a perpetrator if, through their culpable conduct, they fulfill the elements of an Delict or its attempt, if punishable.
+1. An individual is considered a Perpetrator if, through their culpable conduct, they fulfill the elements of an Delict or its attempt.

 2. A perpetrator also includes an individual who utilizes another individual, who is not liable for the Delict due to lack of age or incapacity, or because their conduct satisfies the conditions of self-defense, extreme necessity, or other circumstances negating unlawfulness.